tronixworkshop/tronixworkshop.github.io/_drafts/2016-11-28-hypercube-3dprinter-build.md

 I've documented my progress so others can learn and follow the build, this is also useful for myself to refer back to.

+(part 1) - Building the frame

+Frame:
+T-Slot 2020 Aluminium Extrusion Profiles for X200 x Y200 x Z155 print bed area

+4 x 340mm (X) = 1360 (135)
+4 x 303mm (Y) = 1212 (283)
+4 x 350mm (Z) = 1400 (95)
+2 x 285mm (Bed) = 570 (925)
+1 x 135mm (Bed)

 Step 1 cut the extrusion lengths to size
 Step 2 build the frame with corner brackets, and build the bed Step 3 attach the shaft clamps to hold the steel smooth rod, note: the left motor mount.

+(part 2) - Build and attach the carriages
 Step 4 build the x carriage from y/y joiners and aluminium tube Step 5 attach the x gantry/carriage
 Step 6 attach motor mounts and stepper motors

+(part 3) - Attach the Servos
+Step 7 attach the end stops
-Step 7 attach the belts
+Step 8 attach the belts
+Step 9 check the movements - left motor anti-clockwise move x/y gantry to upper right

+(part 4)
-Step 8 check the movements - left motor anti-clockwise move x/y gantry to upper right step 9 attach the Z axis bed to the frame step 10 solder the wires to the heat bed and attach the thermistor step 11 attach the aluminium heat bed
+step 10 attach the Z axis bed to the frame step 11 solder the wires to the heat bed and attach the thermistor step 12 attach the aluminium heat bed

-Step 12 attach the end stops
+(part 5)
 step 13 attach the E3D v6 hot end assembly
+step 14 attach the extruder and PTFE tube step 15 wire up the Arduino and Ramps and install Marlin

+(part 6)
-step 14 attach the extruder and PTFE tube step 15 wire up the Arduino and Ramps and install Marlin step 16 check wiring through Pronterface step 17 level the bed with the hot end step 18 print a test cube
+step 16 check wiring through Pronterface step 17 level the bed with the hot end step 18 print a test cube

+(part 7)
+step 19 refinements and tidy up

+follow up printing journey and learning.

 useful drawings
 diagram of the belts for simplicity